jolwnn/Student-Attendance-Management-System-MERN/README.md

 # Student Attendance Management System (MERN Version)
 Student attendance management system for the browser using face recognition on video input from user's webcam with face-api.js by @justadudewhohacks (JavaScript face recognition API for the browser and nodejs implemented on top of tensorflow.js core, more details can be found here https://github.com/justadudewhohacks/face-api.js/)
 This is a MERN stack web development project that builds on my previous work in https://github.com/jolwnn/Student-Attendance-Management-System.
+(Bootstrap was also implemented).

 You can test SAMS with images of Harry, Hermione, and Ron from Harry Potter, or by putting your own photos in.
 Note: You will have to set up your own MongoDB database and connect to it in the server.js file.